visionxiang/Potree-WebGL-Point-Cloud-Viewer/README.md

     && make
 ```

 For Ubuntu 18.04, we use docker to pack the PotreeConverter and call this docker for conversion.
+This repo gives the `Dockerfile` of PotreeConverter.

 Refere [here](https://github.com/potree/PotreeConverter/issues/180).